kubernetes/enhancements/keps/sig-storage/1472-storage-capacity-tracking/README.md

 * **Were upgrade and rollback tested?
 Was upgrade->downgrade->upgrade path tested?**

-Not yet, but will be done manually before transition to beta.
+This was done manually before transition to beta.

 * **Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?**